-Over the years, Crunch has handled countless incident response scenarios.
-Each specific incident remains confidential, but our planning and training has allowed us to successfully handle and diffuse situations ranging from NGO’s protesting at a Formula 1 Grand Prix, to on-track incidents and guest welfare.
+Over the years, Crunch has handled many incident response scenarios.
+Each specific incident remains confidential, but our planning and training has allowed us to handle and diffuse situations successfully, ranging from NGOs protesting at a Formula 1 Grand Prix, to on-track incidents and guest welfare.

 Years of experience addressing these situations allow us to lead under pressure, manage the situation professionally and provide accurate information to internal departments, the media, event guests and other interested parties.